yorunoken/HanamiBot/README.md

 # Hanami 🌸

-a Discord bot written in TypeScript, using the Bun runtime engine.
+A Discord bot written in TypeScript, using the Bun runtime engine.

 I mainly wrote this bot for my friends, but a lot more people wanted to use it than I thought.
 So now, we're here.
 Hopefully it meets your expectations.

 If you're here to contribute/look at the code, welcome!
 Although, the code is not very well documented, I tried my best!

 Feel free to open up an issue/pull request at this [repository](https://github.com/yorunoken/HanamiBot)